 Building requires a large investment of resources, energy, and effort.
 That’s why in everything we do, we seek to do it with an awareness of our ecological impact.
 Wherever possible, we try to use less and give more.
 Curtis Homes aim is to leave its mark on the Gorge and Central Oregon communities, without diminishing its resources.

 Curtis Homes is also dedicated to recycling and reusing building materials, whenever feasible, in order to reduce its environmental impact.
 Deconstruction is one such method.
 Rather than demolishing buildings, deconstruction contractors take the building apart piece-by-piece.
 Materials are then salvaged, recycled, and donated in order to minimize the amount of materials that end up in landfills.
 While this process takes longer than demolition, Curtis Homes supports its long-term local benefits.
-Learn about the Gorge Re-build it Center on their website.
-Curtis Homes not only supports the GRC, but has served on their board of directors.
+Curtis Homes not only supports the Gorge Re-build it Center, but has served on their board of directors.

 Efficient energy usage has a twofold benefit: it saves people money and it reduces greenhouse emissions.
 Both of these benefits drive Curtis Homes to create structures with a focus on efficiency.
 Efficiency begins with the building envelope (exterior structure).
 A structurally-sound building is both efficient and easy to maintain.
 Curtis Homes also implements insulates their walls to a R-25+ standard, and R-45+ floors and ceilings.
 Other energy efficient possibilities include Energy Star appliances, natural lighting, triple-pane windows, renewable energy (solar and wind), and geothermal heating.